radiosilence/mst-task/README.md

 # mst-task

-A simple, strongly typed, library for wrapping async tasks, using MobX-state-tree
+A simple, strongly typed library for wrapping async tasks, using MobX-state-tree

 ## Example